 Don’t oversimplify or diminish the importance of choosing roles.
 They are necessary, and they are how we function in societies: employment roles are how we earn money and provide for ourselves and others; the roles of mother, father, mentor, elected official, etc. are how we collaborate in the world and communicate.

 It is when we identify our purpose with a role that comes and goes that we find ourselves dissatisfied, and we suffer.
+Also, and this is super important: THE ROLE WE PLAY MUST ALIGN WITH OUR VALUES, otherwise we are unfulfilled, hence the muddled, confused internal conversation = “I have no purpose”.

 The same applies to your company or organization – the purpose is still to wake up and love each other.
 You can ask the same role-related questions of your company—